 . . .
 Angers provides the best quality of life in France based on a winning cocktail of academic and university excellence, a range of high-end care, sustainable development and reasonable house prices.
 This human-sized city has managed to preserve its natural spaces and its air quality . . .

-Poitiers reached #2 in the list of the best cities in France to live and was described by L'Express magazine as:
+Poitiers reached #2 in the list of best French cities to live and was described by L'Express magazine as:

 ". . .
 A paradise for young people who benefit from accommodation among the cheapest in France.
 With its theatres, its cinemas and its street festivals, the city offers a great quality of life and complete safety . . ."